lxl66566/rust-simple-release/README.md

 ## Hint

 - Do not setup `sccache`, because it may fail with `cargo-zigbuild` on macos.
-- Now the archive format is not selectable: `zip` for windows and `tar.gz` for other systems.
+- Now the archive format is not choosable: `zip` for windows and `tar.gz` for other systems. (request a feature if you want to change it :)

+## License

+MIT